Login

 LEARNING OUTCOMES:

 The teaching aims at providing students with the basic notions in the fields of organizational communication and presentation skills, delivering an overview of the management and organizational tools that can be designed and implemented to handle the internal and external communication activities of modern organizations.
 More specifically, attention will be paid to the tacit and explicit competencies that underpin the ability of human resources to establish sound exchanges at the one-to-one and one-to-many levels.
-Starting from an organizational contextualization of what is meant by “communication”, the teaching will delve into the conceptual and practical challenges of organizational communication, enhancing the students’ ability to participate in meaningful communication activities within any type of organizations, including private firms, public sector entities, and non-profit institutions.
+Starting from an organizational contextualization of what is meant by communication, the teaching will delve into the conceptual and practical challenges of organizational exchanges of data and information, enhancing the students’ ability to participate in meaningful communication activities within any type of organizations, including public sector entities, private firms, and non-profit institutions.

 KNOWLEDGE AND UNDERSTANDING: